 Commercially it is produced by treating lime and seawater.
 Approximately one ton of magnesium hydroxide is obtained from 600 m3 of seawater.
 Calcium hydroxide is more soluble in magnesium hydroxide therefore Mg(OH)2 precipitates as a solid.
 The reaction is as follows:

 Effects on Health

 Flushing or drowsiness are side effects of magnesium hydroxide.
 Consuming this compound on a daily basis can result in electrolyte disturbances.
-Excessive use can result in nausea, diarrhea, and abdominal cramping.
-Symptoms include watery diarrhea or gastrointestinal irritation may occur.
-Poisoning causes hypermagnesemia which includes symptoms such as: vomiting, hypo tension, confusion, muscle weakness, cardiac arrhythmias, Cardiac arrest, nausea, flushing, thirst, drowsiness, loss of tendon reflexes, respiratory depression, and coma.
+Excessive use can result in nausea, diarrhoea, and abdominal cramping.
+Symptoms include watery diarrhoea or gastrointestinal irritation may occur.
+Poisoning causes hypomagnesemia which includes symptoms such as: vomiting, hypo tension, confusion, muscle weakness, cardiac arrhythmias, Cardiac arrest, nausea, flushing, thirst, drowsiness, loss of tendon reflexes, respiratory depression, and coma.